-The prefab modular homes have come through the ranks and have started to look modern and sustainable these days.
-Prefabricated houses have trendy modules and a rich history that preceded the present day dwellings.
-In fact, the first of its kind home to resemble the looks of a prefab was built in 1908.
+These days, prefab modular homes have risen through the ranks and are starting to look modern and sustainable.
+Prefabricated houses boast trendy modules and a rich history that lead them to their present state.
+In fact, the first home to resemble a prefab house was built over a century ago.

-In the year 1908, one of the American builders had introduced a kit home, which got delivered throughout America via mail order.
-In 1913, Henry Ford introduced the assembly line manufacturing technique in Ford and that kick started a whole-new trend in the form of factory-built prefab modular homes.
+In the year 1908, an American builder introduced a “kit home”, which they delivered throughout America via mail order.
+Then in 1913, Henry Ford introduced the assembly line manufacturing technique at Ford.
+This created a new housing trend in the form of factory built, prefab modular homes.

-The 1950s saw a traction: Following the World War II, consumers started to perceive the factory-built pre manufactured homes as a haven.
-By late 1950s, a reputed builder is believed to have assembled prefabricated houses that had stood the test of times, and even met the HUD standards.
+The 1950s saw even greater traction.
+Following the World War II, consumers started to perceive the factory built, pre manufactured homes as a haven.
+By the late 1950s, a reputed builder is believed to have assembled prefabricated houses that had stood the test of times, and even met the HUD standards.

-From the 1970s onwards, the prefab housing industry strived hard to meet the HUD standard even in the single or doublewide dwellings.
-All thanks to the Computer Aided Designs, we have doublewide prefab modular homes today that have looks and space of a conventional home.
+From the 1970s on, the prefab housing industry endeavored to meet HUD standards, even in single and double wide dwellings.
+Thanks to Computer Aided Design, we have double wide prefab modular homes today that boast the looks and comfort of a conventional home.

-In fact, the present concept is the designer built prefab modular home which gain the nod from builders and home inspectors alike.
+In fact, the present concept is the designer built prefab modular home, which gets a nod from builders and home inspectors alike.
 Maybe the designer intervention explains why the modern prefab modular homes match the traditional stick-built homes.

-Even three decades hitherto, the homeowners could hardly tell apart a 1976 stick-built to the HUD prefab.
-There are plenty of sustainable SIP kit prefabs in America, which onlookers love to gape from a safe distance.
-You could even drive down an American suburb and find stick-built homes and prefabs with close looks.
+Even three decades ago, home owners could hardly spot the differences between a 1976 stick-built home and a HUD prefab.
+There are plenty of sustainable SIP kit prefabs in America, which onlookers love to admire from a distance.
+In fact, you could drive through an American suburb and find prefabs that are indistinguishable from neighboring stick-built homes.

-The modern day prefab homebuilders have more plans and inventions than Henry Ford may have had.
-Yet, the assembly line methods and quality precautions are still used by prefab modular homes builders to ensure complete quality in the modules.
+Modern day prefab home builders have more technology and innovations at their disposal than Henry Ford ever had.
+Yet, current prefab modular home builders still use the assembly line method and quality precautions to ensure the complete quality of their modules.

 A prefab may not be a world heritage certified dwelling, and yet they have certified quality.
 The builders in prefab housing do the hard yards to make the prefab floor plan customized and testified.
-If you plan to buy one following World Environment Day, consult with an award winning green homebuilder who demos sustainable prefab modular homes.
+If you plan to buy one following World Environment Day, consult with an award winning green home builder that demos sustainable prefab modular homes.